- South High

 To provide up-to-date information, assistance, resources, expertise and personal attention.
 Ms Seuc stays current by working directly with college admission representatives, attending workshops and webinars, subscribing to higher education publications and with her membership in college admissions related organizations.

 Senior year, you will work with Ms Seuc on your college and scholarship applications.
 She will continue to be part of your team to advise, educate and provide support through senior year.
-Ms Seuc will provide information, resources, knowledge, and personalized support though a blend of using the different communication methods and personal meetings.
+Ms Seuc will provide information, resources, knowledge, and personalized support though a blend of different communication methods and personal meetings.

 Ms Seuc will be administering and organizing the supporting documents for your applications (transcripts, high school profile, secondary school reports, counselor evaluations, counselor recommendation letter, teacher evaluations and recommendation letters and any other needed documents).
-Ms Seuc will be the counselor to complete your secondary school reports, counselor evaluations and counselor letter of recommendation.
+Ms Seuc will be the counselor to complete your secondary school reports, counselor evaluations and counselor's letter of recommendation.